project-gauntlet/gauntlet/README.md

 ![](docs/architecture.png)

-Plugins (or rather its compiled state) are distributed via Git repository in `release` branch (similar to GitHub Pages).
+Plugins (or rather its compiled state) are distributed via Git repository in `gauntlet/release` branch (similar to GitHub Pages).
 Which means there is no one central place for plugin distribution.
 And to install plugin all you need is Git repository url.